ambika-raj/GCP-Cloud-Journey/README.md

 ## Mini Task

 - **01-gcp-vm-web server**: Set up a VM on GCP and hosted a webpage using Apache
+- (more coming soon)

 Each folder contains:
 - Overview